MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.LivePersonaCard.UserActions.ClosedExpandedPersonaCard

 Logged when the user closes an expanded Persona Card.
-It is used to observe critical anomalies in failure rates of closing the Live Persona Card.
+It's used to observe critical anomalies in failure rates of closing the Live Persona Card.

 The following fields are collected: